-When purchasing a new car or truck there are so many makes and models to choose from that itâ€™s hard to know where to start; furthermore, you may still be deciding whether you want an automatic or manualÂ transmission.
+When purchasing a new car or truck there are so many makes and models to choose from that itâ€™s hard to know where to start.Â Therefore, you may still be deciding whether you want an automatic or manualÂ transmission.

-An automatic vehicle is certainly the most popular option, especially for the first time car owner – and with good reason.
+An automatic vehicle is certainly the most popular option, especially for the first time car owner, and with good reason.
 There are a lot of excellent benefits to owning an automatic car.
-However, if youâ€™ve driven a stick shift before, then you know just how fun they are to drive because they are more interactive than an automatic.
-While both have their pros and cons, understanding more about each can help you make the right decision:
+However, if youâ€™ve driven a stick shift before, then you know just how fun they are to drive because they’re more interactive than an automatic vehicle.
+While both have their pros and cons, understanding more about each can help you make the right decision.

 - Automatic vehicles are easier to use because the transmission does the shifting for you.

 - Driving an automaticÂ car tends to be more comfortable since there are only two pedals to work with and the driverÂ doesn’t need toÂ concentrate on shifting gears.

 - Driving a stick shift gives you more control since you control gears, thus making it easier for you to slow down and/or stop.

-- Manual transmissions require less maintenance because they are a much simpler design; however, the clutch may need to be repaired or replaced at some point.
+- Manual transmissions require less maintenance because they are a much simpler design.
+However, the clutch may need to be repaired or replaced at some point.

-- Manuals are also more fuel-efficient since youâ€™re not using as much power as with an automatic.
+- Manuals are also more fuel-efficient since youâ€™re not using as much power as an automatic car.

 - On average, standard transmissions are usually cheaper than their automatic counterparts.

 - When driving a stick shift, you need to take one hand off the wheel to shift gears and thereâ€™s an extra pedal to deal with.

-- Constantly working the clutch of a manual transmission can become uncomfortable, especially if you drive in high-traffic areas, which can lead to some pain in your muscles and joints.
+- Constantly working the clutch of a manual transmission can become uncomfortable, especially if you drive in high-traffic areas.Â This can lead to some pain in your muscles and joints.

-- Learning how to drive a stick can take some time- do not expect to purchase a manual transmission and drive it off the lot if youâ€™ve never driven one before.
+- Learning how to drive a stick can take some time.
+Do not expect to purchase a manual transmission and drive it off the lot if youâ€™ve never driven one before.

 - Reselling a manual vehicle can be cumbersome since a number of people prefer to drive an automatic car.
 Many people donâ€™t know how to drive a manual.

-For first time car buyers, an automatic is probably the better choice because it easier to learn how to drive this type ofÂ car.
+For first time car buyers, an automatic vehicle is probably the better choice.
+This is because it’s easier to learn how to drive this type ofÂ car.
 However, for experienced drivers, a stick shift may be just what youâ€™re looking for in your brand new car.
-Your new car purchase should reflect on your environment, skill level, and personal preferences.
+Your new car purchase should reflect on your environment, skill level and personal preferences.
 If you’re not sure if you should choose an automatic or manual car, call an Insurance Specialist at (855) 919-4247.
 They can give you a free quote on how much it would cost you to insure each type of car you’re looking to buy.

-The information in this article was obtained from various sources.
+The information in this article is obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
 The definitions, terms and coverage in a given policy may be different than those suggested here and the language contained therein will govern such policy.
 No warranty or appropriateness for a specific purpose is expressed or implied.